 With Nationwide’s family plan, all members of a household are able to share discounts.
 For example, if one member is eligible for a good student discount, all policy members will also get the discount.
 This allows access to a wider combination of discounts that members might not qualify for on their own.

 If you have a large car loan, gap insurance is an important coverage option that can potentially save you money.
 With Nationwide gap insurance, you can trust that your loan will be paid in full in the event that your car is damaged beyond repair or if it’s stolen, even if your loan balance exceeds the car’s market value.
 Not all major auto insurers provide gap policies, but the option offers peace of mind, especially in the early stages of your loan payments.

-As the eighth leading provider of car insurance in the U.S., Nationwide offers a wide network of agents across all 50 states.
+As the eighth leading provider of car insurance in the U.S., Nationwide offers a wide network of agents across 48 states and Washington, D.C.
 With Nationwide’s On Your Side Review, you can receive free personalized advice from an agent about the policy and coverage options that are best for your needs and budget.
-What’s more, the 24/7 claims center ensures you’ll be able to file and track your claim day or night.
+What’s more, the 24/7 claims center ensures that you’ll be able to file and track your claim day or night.